havaeng/havaeng/README.md

 - 👋 Hi, I’m @havaeng
 - 👀 I’m interested in everything!
-But currently extra interested in Swift.
+But currently extra interested in Kotlin.
 - 🌱 I’m currently studying Computer Systems Developer at Malmö university.
 - 💞️ I love programming!
 - 📫 How to reach me: https://www.linkedin.com/in/anthon-haväng-9a836a5a/